Tech2cool/TraveliFYY-Travel-Website/README.md

   <h2 align="center">TraveliFYY - Travel website</h2>

-  TraveliFYY is fully responsive travel website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.
+  TraveliFYY is fully responsive travel website,
+  <br />Responsive for all devices, built using HTML, CSS, and JavaScript.
+  <br />Aswell as some basic animations.

   <a href="https://tech2cool.github.io/TraveliFYY-Travel-Website/"><strong>➥ Live Demo</strong></a>